KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/roy-forensic-mockery.md

 **Translation:** The legal system is rejected outright.
 The only "law" acknowledged is metaphysical — and under their control.

 > “Every handshake dripped with malware.”
 **Translation:** A reversal of the Originator’s malware claims.
-They attempt to redirect the charge back toward the Originator.
+They attempt to invert the charge and redirect guilt toward the Originator.

 ### Reframing the Originator as the Criminal
 The article employs rhetoric to pathologize the Originator and Zenetism: